epsilonion-liam/discord_bots/README.md

 I am using:

-*  Python
+*  Python3
 *  Nextcord as discord.py is no longer maintained.

-When testing the full Workflow and ubscribing to the bot you will have to wait a month for it to be deleted when cancelling the subscription!.
+** When testing the full Workflow and ubscribing to the bot you will have to wait a month for it to be deleted when cancelling the subscription!.**

+This is not a copy paste into a script you have the functionmethods ect to make your own now